sagemath/sagewiki_to_gh-2022-10-10/days92.md

     * '''[[http://www.labri.fr/perso/vdelecro/flatsurf.html|surface-dynamics]]'''
     * '''[[https://github.com/videlec/sage-flatsurf|sage-flatsurf]]'''

+This workshop can be thought of as a Discreture-DiscreteZoo-GAP-PARI-Sage-TeXmacs-YAGS days.
-The workshop is also numbered Sage Days 92, which lets us use this very convenient wiki.
+In the series of Sage Days, it bears number 92, which lets us use this very convenient wiki.
 [[https://sagemath.org/|SageMath]], also known as Sage, is free software for mathematics.

 The focus of this workshop will be on the diversity of the mathematics software ecosystem,